This article was first published on 2 June 2020 and has been updated with additional reporting.

 #1 Telecommuting Will Become A Norm

-The pandemic has forced us to take that leap into remote working.
+The pandemic has forced many businesses to take that leap into remote working.
 Companies may have had their reservations about telecommuting before, but now there’s no longer a choice.
-Even after the circuit breaker ends, the Government has emphasised that businesses who can work from home should continue to do so.
-It may not even be that farfetched to think that some of us will not return to the office this year.

 #2 The End For Open Plan Offices